sazonovanton/SirChatalot/README.md

 * The bot is not designed to be used in production environments.
 It is not secure and was build as a proof of concept and for ChatGPT API testing purposes.
 * The bot will try to continue conversation in the event of reaching maximum number of tokens by creating summary of the conversation and using it as a prompt for the next response.
 This can lead to the bot anwering poorly.
 * The bot is using a lot of read and write operations with pickle files right now.
 This can lead to a poor performance on some servers if the bot is used by a lot of users.
 Immediate fix for that is mounting the `./data/tech` directory as a RAM disk, but in a event of a server shutdown, all data will be lost.
+* The bot can work with files.
+If file was not processed or `Files.DeleteAfterProcessing` is set to `False` in the `./data/.config` file (see *Configuration*), the file will be stored in `./data/files` directory.
+The files are not encrypted and can be accessed by anyone with access to the server.
 * If message is flagged by the Moderation API, it will not be sent to the OpenAI's API, but it will be stored in `./data/moderation.txt` file for manual review.
 The file is not encrypted and can be accessed by anyone with access to the server.
 * Use this bot at your own risk.
 I am not responsible for any damage caused by this bot.